gitter-badger/middle-gear/README.md

 ```

 #### Lodash
-*Middle Gear* compiles *Melody language* in Sand Box mode, so you can't access to your **npm packages** that you have added to your project.
+*Middle Gear* compiles *Melody language* in Sand Box mode, so you can't access your **npm packages** that you have added to your project.
 However **lodash** is injected to view by default, so you can use it in your view code.

 ```
 var colors = ['Blue', 'Green', 'Red'];